MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/develop/plugin-export.md

-# SpriteBuilder - Create export plug-in
+# Creating a SpriteBuilder Export Plugin

 SpriteBuilder has support for creating custom export plug-ins.
 Bundled with SpriteBuilder comes the default ccbi-exporter, but it is easy to add new output formats.